tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either dwc:decimalLatitude or dwc:decimalLongitude is EMPTY, or if dwc:countryCode is NOT_EMPTY; FILLED_IN dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary from the bdq:countryShapes that is attributable to a single valid country code; otherwise NOT_AMENDED. bdq:sourceAuthority default = "ADM1 boundaries spatial UNION with Exclusive Economic Zones" {[https://gadm.org] spatial UNION [https://marineregions.org]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if either dwc:decimalLatitude or dwc:decimalLongitude is EMPTY, or if dwc:countryCode is NOT_EMPTY; FILLED_IN dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary from the bdq:countryShapes that is attributable to a single valid country code; otherwise NOT_AMENDED.

 ### Information Elements